rafaelsales/heartbits.github.io/_posts/2015-03-14-the-beginning-of-an-era.md

 software engineering, doing my best to give unique contributions to software development community.

-All the code I write will be shared on [Heart Bits GitHub](https://github.com/heartbits).
+All the code I write will be shared on [My GitHub](https://github.com/rafaelsales).
 Please feel free to contribute with any critics, suggestions and pull requests :)

 Happy coding!